mark-hartmann/planck/README.md

 ## Defining Factory Services

-By default, each time you get a service, Pimple returns the **same instance** of it.
+By default, each time you get a service, Planck returns the **same instance** of it.
 If you want a different instance to be returned for all calls, wrap your anonymous function with the `factory()` method